Photograph of Wilson's Bird-of-paradise

 King Bird-of-paradise Cicinnurus regius

 The ‘blood-and-snow bird’, as males may be described, is an astonishing sight.
 Just 16 cm (6 inches) long, it has the most incredible soft but glossy, deep ruby-red upperparts, and two long tail ‘wires’ tipped with shimmering emerald discs.
 It’s so amazing it’s hard to imagine such a thing exists and even those who have seen it well can hardly believe it.
-Seeing one is quite easy, seeing one well, displaying in their favoured vine tangles, is another matter, but possible at the best places in the world to see King Bird-of-paradise, which are Nimbokrang in West Papua, and along the Elevala River and near Karawari Lodge in Papua New Guinea.
+Seeing one is quite easy, seeing one well, displaying in their favoured vine tangles, is another matter, but possible at the best places in the world to see King Bird-of-paradise, which are the northern lowlands of West Papua, and along the Elevala River and near Karawari Lodge in Papua New Guinea.

 Twelve-wired Bird-of-paradise Seleucidis melanoleuca